mats68/schemagenerator/README.md

   - validate all (on submit)
   - requrired fields with *
 - properties can be functions or value
+- check if form has changed (enable button)

 ### todo:
-- check if form has changed
-- check if grid record has changed

 - types for schema, component
-- ev grid: sub-schemaManger
+- grid: sub-schemaManger
+- grid system
-- all readonly
+- readonly
+- default properties, for inputs (eg. appearance) in schema
 - validation
   panel with all errors, (mit Feldnamen am anfang, can jump)
 - Components: select, radio, ja/nein Panel,Date, Sidenav ?, Tabs ?